IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 **To understand how Operators work at a high level, first we need to understand some of the basic features of how Kubernetes works**, features which Operators take advantage of.

 ## What is Kubernetes
 Kubernetes is a portable, extensible, declaritive open-source platform for managing containerized workloads and services.
 Since containers are a very popular choice of deployment, there needs to be a way to manage these different containers in such a way to ensure no downtime for our application.
 This is where Kubernetes comes in.
 It manages the way we communicate with our containers, and enables us to write our own custom logic to automate dev ops practices such as seamless ungrades.
 Kubernetes does this by giving us commands, in the form of `kubectl` to manage our cluster.
-All work runs on one or more of these computers, or nodes in our cluster.

 Read more about why Kubernetes is useful and how it is different than other deployment solutions [here](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).